alpha-dragon-org/dragon-module1-tokeninfo/README.md

    **Example Output:** `141` (141)

 7. **CTO or Dev**
    Indicates if the token project has undergone a "community take over" as defined by purchasing the package on DEX Screener OR if it is still a developer-led project.
+Link to the develper wallet on solscan if so.
    **Example Output:** `Dev`
    **Metadata Example:** `https://solscan.io/account/J5DTWzM9ArZPjfymj4Y8CsRqM82ywLM34Q6nS6vjauez`